angelo-ortiz/Confitures/README.md

 report
 ------
-This directory comprises the report---written in french---files.
+This directory comprises the report—written in french—files.
 The report consists of the complexity analysis of the aforementioned algorithms, and the feasibility study of the greedy algorithm.

 src
 ---
 The algorithms implementation are located here.
-There are also some useful functions in the *tools.py* file; the performances mesuring in *benchmark.py*; the assessment of the practicality of the greedy policy in the *gp_feasibility.py*; and a script to run the algorithms from data files in *run.py*.
+There are also some useful functions in the **tools.py** file; the performances mesuring in **benchmark.py**; the assessment of the practicality of the greedy policy in the **gp_feasibility.py**; and a script to run the algorithms from data files in **run.py**.